hidayetzadeyusif-cell/stacksprout/README.md

 It helps you *see* how recursion grows, branches, and unwinds — making it useful for learning, debugging, and exploration.

+Unlike debuggers or profilers, StackSprout records execution first and visualizes it afterward, enabling deterministic playback and timeline control.

 ---

 ## Features